jpazdera/PazdKaha22/Analysis/README.txt

 json_to_csv.ipynb:
-Contains code for aggregating data from all participants' data and stats JSON files (see Data directory) into a table of recall data and a table of intrusion data, to be analyzed in R. The
+Contains code for aggregating data from all participants' data and stats JSON files (see Data directory) into a table of recall data and a table of intrusion data, to be analyzed in R.

 ltpFR3_stats.R:
 Contains code for all statistical analyses of Experiments 1 and 2.